 Participants that have reached the milestones of entering 10 or 20 times in Birkebeinerrittet recieve one gourmet dinner plate from our prize collection.
 The plate is ingraved

-Prize ceremony for the elite classes and junior classes take place outside Håkons Hall, Lillehammer, Saturday.
+Prize ceremony for the elite classes senior and junior take place outside Håkons Hall, Lillehammer, on race day.
 Ceremony for women and men is at 13.00.
 Anyone who wins the mountains prizes or the finish prizes must meet in order to receive prizes.